 This Place is a photographic exploration of Israel and the Occupied West Bank, which will show concurrently at the Tang Teaching Museum at Skidmore College, the Picker Art Gallery at Colgate University, the Wellin Museum at Hamilton College, and at the University Art Museum, University at Albany, State University of New York.
+Each institution will present work by four of the twelve artists that make up the show.
 The institutions will develop curriculum around the exhibition, creating new ways of museum-based teaching and learning.
 The subject matter of This Place — whose themes include history, politics, and religion — is richly interdisciplinary, with broad points of entry for faculty across the arts, sciences, social sciences, and humanities.
 This inventive inter-institutional approach to teaching and learning with museums is supported by a $222,500 grant from the Teagle Foundation.

 This Place includes the work of photographers: Wendy Ewald, Martin Kollar, Josef Koudelka, Jungjin Lee, Gilles Peress, Fazal Sheikh, Stephen Shore, Rosalind Fox Solomon, Thomas Struth, Jeff Wall, Nick Waplington, and the creator of the project, Frédéric Brenner.
 The twelve photographers, all from outside Israel, create a diverse portrait of a much-contested land.